Attorney Shane Zisman in his office

 Bankruptcy and Debt Relief in Iowa

-If bills are piling up, you may have options.
+If bills are piling up, you have options.
 A free consultation can help you understand Chapter 7 and Chapter 13 under federal bankruptcy law and Iowa exemptions.
-We serve clients across all 99 Iowa counties by phone or video (and in-person when helpful).
+We serve clients across all 99 Iowa counties by phone or video.
+If an in-person meeting is helpful, we can discuss options.

 Prefer to talk now?
 Call 641-472-5141